ethanbass/chromConverter/README.md

 - You've found an actual bug.
 - You're getting a cryptic error message that you don't understand.
-- You have a file format you'd like to read that isn't currently supported by chromatographR.
-(If you do this, please make sure to include a link to an example file!)
+- You have a file format you'd like to read that isn't currently supported by chromConverter.
+(Please make sure to attach example files or a link to the files.)
-- You have a new feature you'd like to see implemented.
+- There's another new feature you'd like to see implemented.

 **Note: Before filing a bug report, please make sure to install the latest development version of chromConverter from GitHub**, in case your bug has already been patched.
 After installing the latest version, you may also need to refresh your R session to remove the older version from the cache.